arcusmaximus/YTSubConverter/README.md

 YTSubConverter can produce this file format for you.

-The current version is **1.5.4** and is available for Windows, macOS and Linux (the Linux version requires Mono).
+The current version is **1.6.0** and is available for Windows, macOS and Linux (the Linux version requires Mono).

 [![Download](images/download.png)](https://github.com/arcusmaximus/YTSubConverter/releases)

 ## Usage
-YTSubConverter is an .ass → .ytt converter.
+YTSubConverter is primarily an .ass → .ytt converter.
 You can create .ass subtitles using [Aegisub](https://github.com/Aegisub/Aegisub/releases/tag/v3.2.2).

 Conversion is straightforward: launch the program, open your .ass file and click Convert.
 Alternatively, drag the .ass straight onto the .exe (Windows only).
 In both cases, you'll get a .ytt file that's ready for upload.